thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         .Aggregates(a => a.Add(x => x.TotalAmount).Sum())
     )

-Now we setup the [Kendo DataSource](http://demos.kendoui.com/web/datasource/index.html) for the Grid.
+Now we set up the [Kendo DataSource](http://demos.kendoui.com/web/datasource/index.html) for the Grid.
 As we're going to be using a remote data service, we need to call `Ajax()` first.

     .Read(builder => builder.Url("/api/CustomerOrderDetails/GetOrderDetails/" + Model.OrderId).Type(HttpVerbs.Get))
     .Create(builder => builder.Url("/api/CustomerOrderDetails/CreateOrderDetail/" + Model.OrderId).Type(HttpVerbs.Put))
     .Update(builder => builder.Url("/api/CustomerOrderDetails/UpdateOrderDetail").Type(HttpVerbs.Post))
     .Destroy(builder => builder.Url("/api/CustomerOrderDetails/DeleteOrderDetail").Type(HttpVerbs.Delete))
+*HERE*

-Next we setup where and how the DataSource performs its actions against the remote data service.
-For the **Read** and **Create** methods we inject the **OrderId** into the URL as a path parmater.
+Next we set up where and how the DataSource performs its actions against the remote data service.
+For the **Read** and **Create** methods we inject the **OrderId** into the URL as a path parameter.
 This is so our data service knows which order details to retrieve and so it knows which order the new order detail will apply to.
-The data service also follows the HTTP Verb conventions of a RESTful serivce, so we change what HTTP verb that datasource should use depending on which CRUD operation it's performing.
+The data service also follows the HTTP Verb conventions of a RESTful service, so we change what HTTP verb that datasource should use depending on which CRUD operation it's performing.

     .Model(model => {